DavidKwon91/MathematicsBehindAlgorithms/Decision Tree/DecisionTree.md

 ```

 ```
-## [1] "Best predictor, which is top tree node is Petal.Width with best split is  0.8 by the metric, gini"
+## [1] "Best predictor, which is top tree node is Petal.Length with best split is  2.45 by the metric, gini"
 ```

 ```